Responsive Menu

 Popular Footwear of the 2000s

-• Platform Sneakers: Thanks to the Spice Girls and later, Skechers.
+• Platform Sneakers: Popularized by the Spice Girls and Skechers.

-• Flip Flops: Especially those foam ones from Old Navy.
+• Flip Flops: Especially those foam Old Navy ones.

-• Kitten Heels: Small, pointy, and often metallic or bedazzled.
+• Kitten Heels: Metallic, strappy, and often bedazzled.

 Hairstyles and Makeup Trends